Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Change personal information

-Report a personal change of information as soon as possible.
-Changes to your personal information can result in an increase or decrease in subsidy benefits, and you may have to pay some of the subsidy back.
+You must report a personal change of information as soon as possible.
+Changes to your personal information can result in an increase or decrease in subsidy benefits, or you may have to pay some of the subsidy back.
 The subsidy does not cover services already received.